 Visitation, overnight stays, and vacations are complicated enough.
 Add soccer practice, after-school robot club, and the myriad other activities kids participate in into the mix, and it turns into a logistical nightmare.

 No matter how much you’d rather not, if you have kids, you and your ex have to have at least some level of communication.
 Especially when your situation involves custody exchanges.

 Fortunately for many parents in this situation, modern technology presents alternate means of staying in touch.
 You can email, text, or use instant messenger.
-Online tools like Our Family Wizard offer scheduling services and co-parenting help.
+Online tools like Our Family Wizard and others offer scheduling services and co-parenting help.

 You can download apps on your smartphone.
 If you have friends or family members willing to help out and run messages back and forth, that’s also a possibility.